victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 ## Creating the Connector [](id=creating-the-connector)

 Recall that a Screenlet's Connector makes the call that retrieves data from the server.
-To make a Connector that supports fluent pagination, your Connector class must extend `PaginationLiferayConnector`.
+To make a Connector for a list Screenlet, your Connector class must extend `PaginationLiferayConnector`.
 Your Connector class should also contain any properties it requires to retrieve data.
 For example, the Bookmark List Screenlet must retrieve bookmarks from a Bookmarks portlet in a specific